 Reporting

-Be sure to combine visuals (charts, graphs and tables) with text.
+Use visuals (charts, graphs and tables) to support text.
 You may wish to track how the findings for particular questions have changed over time (trend analysis).
 Take care to contextualize and not overinterpret data.
 Do not confuse correlation and causation.

 Office of Institutional Research & Assessment